cartier-89/storm-tech-test-netcore/SOLUTION.md

 - I do not know Javascript and thus I completely skipped the javascript side of the task.
 - Taking into consideration the above, in order for the application to keep working I had to keep the code as it is.
 - I added repository layer to take off the load from the controller.

+10. _Add an API that allows setting of the Rank property (added in Task 8).
+Add Javascript functionality that allows reordering of list items by rank without navigating away from the detail page_

+Remarks:
+- I do not know Javascript so could not complete part of the task related to it
+- Added new methods to repository interface
+- Opted to go with HttpPatch as it seems to be the best fit
+- Added custom exception when TodoItem is not found
+- controller decides what to do with the exceptions